Retro Hit Radio: Other Features

 "The Great Kiwiana Bash" is a music feature broadcast every year on 6 February, since 2008.
 Only New Zealand music of the 80s and 90s is played throughout the day, to celebrate the national holiday Waitangi Day.
 While a 24-hour New Zealand music station once existed, this feature is particularly notable as New Zealand-made music in the 80s and 90s received very little radio airplay at the time.
 This feature showcased the abundance of single releases available at the time.

 "The Great ANZAC Bash" is a music feature that commemorates Anzac Day, and is subsequently broadcast on 25 April every year.
 The musical content is similar to The Great Kiwiana Bash (above), by featuring New Zealand made music of the 80s and 90s, but also including Australian-made music of the same musical period, as a gesture pointing to the ANZAC ties between the two countries.

 "The Top 10 Native Retro Hits" was a featurette that showcased ten songs that were sung entirely in a mother tongue.
 In other words, the songs were not in the English language.
 The order of these songs was determined by vote however the list of songs was nominated by music research.
 Shortly after the broadcast of the show, an edited podcast was available for download from the website for a limited time.

 "Summer Sailin'" is a 12-episode series of Yacht_Rock music, each episode is 1 hour long.
 Summer Sailin' is only aired during the NZ summer months of December, January and February.
 In the summers of 2020/21 and 2021/22 an episode would be aired each Sunday, first at 6am and replayed at 6pm.
-As Auckland is known as the "City Of Sails", sailing to Yacht Rock music is the theme of the show and the music closely follows the Yachtski scale noted on the 'Beyond Yacht Rock' Podcast that the station once aired.
+Sailing to Yacht Rock music is the theme of the show and the music closely follows the Yachtski scale noted on the 'Beyond Yacht Rock' Podcast that the station once aired.